syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Scatter.md

 A fast scatter chart is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
 [FastScatterBitmapSeries](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.FastScatterBitmapSeries.html) is used to render high number of scatter points.

-The [ScatterHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.FastScatterBitmapSeries.html#Syncfusion_UI_Xaml_Charts_FastScatterBitmapSeries_ScatterHeight) and [ScatterWidth](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.FastScatterBitmapSeries.html#Syncfusion_UI_Xaml_Charts_FastScatterBitmapSeries_ScatterWidth) properties are used to change the height and width of scatter segments.
+The [PointHeight]() and [PointWidth]() properties are used to change the height and width of scatter segments.
 [ShapeType](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.FastScatterBitmapSeries.html#Syncfusion_UI_Xaml_Charts_FastScatterBitmapSeries_ShapeType) is used to change the rendering shape of fast scatter bitmap series.

 The available shapes are
 * `Cross`